Mirror mirror, on the wall, who should I make an example of today in order to close more deals?

 It depends on how decisions are made, and the answers to a lot of these other questions I've been asking today - but being deferred to marketing or them playing a heavy role in the decision-making process CAN be a deal killer.

-Before converting to inbound marketing, my agency was in the business of social media marketing services (see how and why we transitioned to inbound).
+Before converting to inbound marketing, my agency was in the business of social media marketing services.
 I scaled a concept I developed during my days in sales, and it worked really well.
-We drank our own kool-aid, and were able to line up a lot of really great opportunities JUST utilizing our own services.
+We drank our own Kool-aid, and were able to line up a lot of really great opportunities JUST utilizing our own services.

-Every single one of those deals died, and every one of them were combative before I got two words into the presentations.
+Every single one of those deals died, and every one of them was combative before I got two words into the presentations.

 Clearly, they saw Orange Pegs Media as a threat.
 For the head of marketing, just by being there, we were implicating that they weren't doing their jobs, or at least that's how they saw it.
 After all, they were already attempting outreach through social media, but weren't seeing any tangible results, and I was showing them how to do it right.

-SOMEbody's job was very likely going to be lost if we were hired, and they didn't know if it's going to be the person already executing their social media strategy or the strategist themselves.
+SOMEbody's job was very likely going to be lost if we were hired, and they didn't know if it was going to be the person already executing their social media strategy or the strategist themselves.
 Both were failing to provide any value with it, so maybe even both...

 For one thing, I don't think the owners should have handed me off to marketing without considering that point.
 But the fact that they did was a sign that they weren't totally convinced anyway.